I've been wondering why things have been hot as volume-wise.

 That's what it means to them to be Americans.

-Life is gonna get better.
+Life is going to get better.

 It ain't if we stop growing.

-We are a growth economy, we always have been, and that's exactly what's under assault with global warming, by the way.
+And that's exactly what's under assault with global warming, by the way.

-One more sound bite here before we go to the break.
+One more soundbite here before we go to the break.

 Well, everything that we can do to conserve helps in the short term.